or, How Thinking About That Which Is Non-Literal Is Not a Lie But Instead Integral to Knowing Reality

 And it’s not the case that these words are only for communicating oneself with others.
 Rather, you gain clarity from introspecting to yourself with these words.
 Languages are sometimes presumed falsely to be no more than tools of communication.
 But first they are tools of thought, of thinking to oneself.
 You use words to communicate with others but, even more importantly, you use them to communicate with yourself.
 Symbols are inherent in this.
 Symbols are integral to rational thought itself.

-You may remember the silly painting of a pipe that has the caption “This is not a pipe.”
+You may remember René Magritte’s silly painting of a pipe that has the caption “This is not a pipe.”
 By that, the painter meant it is not a pipe literally; it is a symbolic representation of a pipe.

-There is great variation in how precise symbols can be in how they depict the entities they represent.
-The word snake does not come very close in providing a visually accurate representation of a snake, but a wildlife photograph of one usually does.
+There is great variation in the degree of precision and accuracy that a symbol can take in its depiction of entities that it represents.
+The word snake does not come very close to providing a visually accurate representation of a snake, but a wildlife photograph of one usually does.
 Both of those are symbols.
 Earlier I mentioned a drawing of a T. rex that inaccurately places three fingers on each hand.
 That is a symbol of a T. rex, but that symbol is less preferred by scientists than a drawing that more accurately places two fingers on each hand.
 That some symbols are less accurate than others is not a fault of symbolism per se.
-In the marketplace of ideas and communication, the symbols that are inadequate in how closely they represent the truth can be replaced by ones that do it better.
+In the marketplace of ideas and communication, the symbols that are inadequate in how closely they represent the truth can be outcompeted and supplanted by ones that do it better.

 When our ancestors discerned that animals are capable of camouflage, that was a big deal in the history of epistemology.
 It meant our ancestors came to an important realization.
 That was that someone can interpret and experience a sensory stimulus in a manner other than what is happening literally.
 In the case of the chameleon in front of you escaping notice, what is happening literally is that the chameleon is in front of you.
 But, in your interpretation, it as though the chameleon were absent.
-It matters a lot for our ancestors to come to understand that someone can interpret and experience a sensory stimulus in a manner other than what is happening literally.
+It mattered a lot for our ancestors to come to understand that someone can interpret and experience a sensory stimulus in a manner other than what is happening literally.
 That is because that is what a symbol is.
 It is what happens when you are engrossed in an exciting work of fiction.
-If you are engrossed in an adventure novel, you react emotionally as though you were there on the adventure.
+Immersed in an adventure novel, you react emotionally as though you were there.
 But what happened literally was that you spent hours staring at a series of standardized markings on sheets of paper.

 When I first wrote the above, I thought I might have been the first to make that connection.
 However, in a 1998 book on popular science, biological anthropologist and neuroscientist Terrence W. Deacon also argues as much.